 - Coating breakdown factors.

-- It is defined as “electrochemical protection by decreasing the corrosion potential to a level at which the corrosion rate of the metal is significantly reduced” (ISO 8044).
+- “an electrochemical protection by decreasing the corrosion potential to a level at which the corrosion rate of the metal is significantly reduced” (ISO 8044).

 - “a technique to reduce corrosion of a metal surface by making that surface the cathode of an electrochemical cell” (NACE RP0176).

-- The pipeline with a minimum care can lead to leaks, ruptures etc, which effects the supply and other contract terms, which results in loss of crude or product, demand, money, time etc..
+Cathodic protection is one of the important factors in the performance of the pipeline carrying crude or petroleum products.
+If the pipeline has to be operated until its designed life with the least maintenance activities, Cathodic Protection is the best way to adapt.
+The pipeline with minimum care can lead to leaks, ruptures, etc, which affects the supply and other contract terms, which results in loss of crude or product, demand, money, time, etc.

-- The name itself implies that the steel is of two phase structure.
+- The name itself implies that the steel is of a two-phase structure.

 - The figure-1 shows the structure of Duplex steel.